Engr315/ENGR315.github.io/index.md

 # Welcome to ENGR 315

-Spring 2021
+Spring 2022

 ## Description

 Welcome to E315!

-This course provides an introduction to hardware acceleration of software-based applications.
+This course provides an introduction to hardware/software interaction and using hardware to accelerate software-based applications.
 A more detailed description can be found in the [syllabus](syllabus).